codfed/ai-building-blocks/README.md

 ## 1-llm-calls

 There are so many cool frameworks, low/no code tools paradigms, etc, out there.
 Before you jump to those it's helpful to understand what you can do with the basic api calls

+## 2-practical-applications

+### Wikipedia trending reasons

+Determine why articles are trending on Wikipedia using OpenAI and Google News results